Traditional pastry with kids in Olive Tree School

 Creating recipes with locals

-This jar contains pickles from a palm tree flowers, Called Pacaya. it took several trials before getting the technique to preserve this fresh tropical treasure.
+This jar contains pickles from a palm tree flowers, Called Pacaya. it took several trials before getting the technique to preserve this fresh tropical delight

 Rafa, a local hero, with him around, shopping is not needed. he finds any local ingredient in the garden of someone.
 Improvising any kitchen tool made of sticks and leaves.
 GRANDE!